davewasthere/davebeer/_posts/2012-02-09-the-bigger-loser-what-a-pile-of-shit.md

 ---
 layout: post
 title: The biggest loser.
 What a pile of shit!
+description: I don't really watch a lot of telly, so I'm normally a little disappointed when I do what something.
+But in this case, I was utterly appalled.
 ---
 I don't really watch television, but last night happened to watch an episode of _The biggest loser_.
 What an absolute pile of steaming crap that was!
 It seems to be nothing more than a boot camp for fatties, with a bit of reality-style game show thrown in.